- Who We Are and What This Policy Covers

 To enhance the security of your account, we encourage you to enable our advanced security settings, like Two Step Authentication.

 You have several choices available when it comes to information about you:

-- Opt-Out of Marketing Communications: You may opt out of receiving promotional communications from us.
+- Opt out of marketing communications: You may opt out of receiving promotional communications from us.
 Just follow the instructions in those communications or let us know.
 If you opt out of promotional communications, we may still send you other communications, like those about your account and legal notices.

-If you are located in certain countries, including those that fall under the scope of the European General Data Protection Regulation (AKA the “GDPR”), data protection laws give you rights with respect to your personal data, subject to any exemptions provided by the law, including the rights to:
+If you are located in a country that falls under the scope of the GDPR, data protection laws give you certain rights with respect to your personal data, subject to any exemptions provided by the law, including the rights to:

 - Request access to your personal data;

 - Request correction or deletion of your personal data;

 - Object to our use and processing of your personal data;

 - Request that we limit our use and processing of your personal data; and